-- mmWave communication links will be useful to rural distances > 10 km (RMa). - Existing 3GPP LOS RMa path loss models are not proven, and revert to a single slope model above 9.1 GHz due to the breakpoint.
-CI path loss model is simple, accurate, verified.
-Further work is including a factor in the PLE for TX height. - Proposal: Replace 3GPP and ITU RMa models, or make the CI RMa path loss models optional.
+- mmWave communication links will be useful to rural distances > 10 km (RMa). - > TX height is an important consideration for RMa "boomer cells". - Existing 3GPP LOS RMa path loss models are not proven, and revert to a single slope model above 9.1 GHz due to the breakpoint.
+CI path loss model is simple, accurate, verified. - Proposal: Replace 3GPP and ITU RMa models, or make the CI/CIH RMa path loss models optional.
 They are based on measurements, applicable from 1 m to 12 km and frequencies of 500 MHz to 100 GHz, may wish to increase σ to 4 or 8 dB (LOS/NLOS) to match current TR 38.900 3GPP RMa σ.